Civic & Culture Projects to Watch in 2023

 Phoenix, Arizona, USA

-Transformed from an abandoned Phoenix motel, The Haven is an innovative 90-day transitional shelter providing older homeless adults with a safe and mentally supportive environment to receive refuge and on-site support from Central Arizona Shelter Services (CASS) and partners.
+Transformed from a Phoenix inn, The Haven is an innovative 90-day transitional shelter providing older homeless adults with a safe and mentally supportive environment to receive refuge and on-site support from Central Arizona Shelter Services (CASS) and partners.
 The new building will feature private bedrooms and bathrooms, a communal kitchenette, a pet run, and other site amenities to create a humane, supportive space for an aging and medically at-risk population.
 Based on best practices in wayfinding, vibrant colors and symbols inspired by the Sonoran Desert help residents navigate and orient themselves around the shelter and site.
 Large-scale murals painted on the building’s exterior elevate the facade while evoking positive, welcoming sentiments for the occupants and community.
 CASS hopes to have up to 50 rooms available to residents by the end of the year.

 “Across the U.S., cities are looking for ways to rapidly provide nightly, humane shelter for increasing numbers of people experiencing homelessness.
 Concurrently, hotels shuttered by the pandemic have sat vacant, leaving holes in the fabric of life in our cities.
 The Haven provides a solution to both issues, and in doing so, becomes a model for humane shelter spaces in the region and beyond."